1 London Street,

 Charity/community involvement supported by FSP

-The firm has made donations to the following charities:
+In addition the firm has made donations to the following charities:

 Several staff members sit on charity boards and/or are trustees.
 We allow staff reasonable time off to fulfil their obligations and will consider any other related requests for support.
 The organisations that have benefitted include: